Jon Lieber: Early life

 Lieber was born in Council Bluffs, Iowa.
 He graduated from Abraham Lincoln High School in Council Bluffs in 1988.
 Lieber attended Iowa Western Community College in 1989 and 1990 before transferring to the University of South Alabama.
-Over the next two years, Lieber experienced great success for South Alabama.
-He posted 12–5 records for them both of his years there, and he led the team in earned run average (ERA) and strikeouts both years.
+Lieber posted 12–5 records for South Alabama both of his years there, and he led the team in earned run average (ERA) and strikeouts both years.
 He was selected by the Chicago Cubs in the ninth round of the 1991 Major League Baseball (MLB) draft, but he did not sign.
 In 1992, he helped South Alabama win the Sun Belt Conference Championship.

 Lieber received several honors following his senior season.
 These included the Sun Belt Conference Player of the Year award, a third-team All-America selection by the American Baseball Coaches Association, an all-region award, and an all-league award (his second).
 In 2013, he was inducted into the Mobile Sports Hall of Fame.
 He was drafted by the Kansas City Royals in the second round of the 1992 draft, and this time, he signed.